Dathalind/dathalind.github.io/_posts/2023-12-30-agent-tesla.md

 There seems to be some fake checks for a valid username, and some string references to gear items for a RPG type of game.

 ### PEStudio
-Indicators page flags the compiler timestamp, as being 2065 as the year this was compiled.
-We see original file name “IEnumUnkno.exe”.
+Indicators page flags the compiler timestamp, as being `2065` as the year this was compiled.
+We see original file name `“IEnumUnkno.exe”`.

 No flagged imports.